cressie176/blog/_posts/2024-12-23-reminders-as-code.md

 Knuff’s primary limitation is that it can't force engineers to use it.
 However, drawing on inspiration from the Kevin Costner movie Field of Dreams: "If you build it, they will come"; Knuff encourages adoption through its simplicity and utility.

 A second limitation exists for implementations involving many reminders or repositories.
-A GitHub Action or Personal Access Token like the one used in the above example may be rate limited, forcing you to register the script as a GitHub App and to implement a more convoluted authorisation flow.
+A GitHub Action or Personal Access Token like the one used in the above example may be rate limited, forcing you to register the script as a GitHub App and to implement a more convoluted setup and authorisation flow.
+See [here](https://github.com/acuminous/knuff/tree/main/examples/enterprise) for an example.

 ### Conclusion
 Reliable reminders are not just a convenience; they are a necessity in ensuring the smooth operation of modern software systems.
 The consequences of missed notifications, ranging from expired keys to overlooked updates, can lead to downtime, financial loss, and unnecessary fire-fighting.
 Traditional approaches, such as relying on individual engineers or third-party solutions, have proven inadequate due to their inherent limitations, including ill-suited UI, lack of transparency, dependence on specific platforms, and the risk of obsolescence or inaccessibility.